Sexual abuse by yoga gurus

-Bikram Choudhury, Kausthub Desikachar, Yogi Bhajan, Amrit Desai, and K. Pattabhi Jois.
+Allegations of sexual abuse have been made against modern yoga gurus such as Bikram Choudhury, Kausthub Desikachar, Yogi Bhajan, Amrit Desai, John Friend, and K. Pattabhi Jois.
 There have been some criminal convictions and lawsuits for civil damages.

 Multiple allegations

 K. Pattabhi Jois is one of many yoga gurus who have been accused of sexual abuse.

 The Indian Express, listing allegations of sexual abuse against multiple yoga gurus (Bikram Choudhury, creator of Bikram Yoga; Kausthub Desikachar, grandson of the "father of modern yoga" Krishnamacharya; and Swami Satchidananda), noted that several other gurus had been similarly accused, but released "without a befitting punishment".
 Other sources listed those same gurus, and named others including John Friend, Satya Sai Baba; Amrit Desai, creator of Kripalu Yoga; Muktananda, founder of Siddha Yoga; Swami Shyam, a Vedic meditation guru; Swami Rama, founder of the Himalayan Institute of Yoga Science and Philosophy; and Swami Akhandananda at one of Swami Satyananda's ashrams, noting "the deafening silence in the US yoga community [about sexual abuse by yoga gurus] and widespread failure to acknowledge these allegations."
-The Daily Telegraph, reporting on the Australian Royal Commission into Institutional Responses to Child Sexual Abuse, stated that Swami Satyananda "engaged in 'aggressive, violent sex' with numerous women and may have raped a seven-year-old" child, although no finding was made against Satyananda in the Commission's final report.
-Shankarananda was reported to have had "tantric" sex with some 40 of his yoga school pupils.
+In 2014, statements given to the Australian Royal Commission into Institutional Responses to Child Sexual Abuse asserted that Swami Satyananda "engaged in 'aggressive, violent sex' with numerous women and may have raped a seven-year-old" child, although no finding was made against Satyananda in the Commission's final report.

+In 2012, an anonymous author, and then The Washington Post, published exposés of the activities of John Friend, founder of Anusara Yoga, detailing multiple abuses.
+On hearing about the abuse, "virtually all its high-profile teachers" left Anusara, and Friend resigned shortly afterwards.
+In 2015, Shankarananda was reported to have had "tantric" sex with some 40 of his yoga school pupils.
 The Guardian records that John Battista, an Agni Yoga guru in New York State, was charged with sexually abusing four of his female followers in 1993.
 Harbhajan Singh Khalsa (Yogi Bhajan) has been posthumously accused of sexual misconduct; an investigation found the allegations "more likely than not" to be true.
 The Sivananda Yoga organisation has investigated allegations of abuse and rape made against its former leader Vishnudevananda.
 In 2002, several students of the yoga teacher Rodney Yee stated that they had been having sexual relations with Yee for some time; Yee was sued for breach of contract, the claim alleging multiple sexual affairs with his students.